oppia/oppia-web-developer-docs/Oppia-ml-Extension.md

 These URLs are defined in the [`oppia-ml/vmconf.py`](https://github.com/oppia/oppia-ml/blob/develop/vmconf.py) and [`oppia/feconf.py`](https://github.com/oppia/oppia/blob/develop/feconf.py) files.
 They must match the above ones, otherwise Oppia-ml will not be able to work with Oppia.

+## How to try your own algorithms.
+The new oppia-ml project allows developers to try out their own ML algorithms for classification.
+The steps that need to be followed for using a new algorithm:

+- Extend BaseClassifier in the oppia-ml repo and implement all its base functions for your chosen classifier.
+- It is very important to add your algorithm to the Interaction-Classifier mapping.
+Without this step, your algorithm won't be functional.
+- Implement a front-end service that will be called by the PredictionAlgorithmRegistryService.
+This service should have a predict() method which returns the predicted labels given user responses and classifier model.